-Inspired by Lobster Telephone by Salvador Dali 1936, Tate Modern (inset)
+Inspired by Salvador Dali's Lobster Telephone 1936, Tate Modern

 In this statement, L is the set of modern Lobster Telephones while P is the property of being in this official portrait.
 In the pure and arcane language of logic, it says that this picture is the official portrait of modern Lobster Telephones.
 And by the rules of logic, the statement is true.
 Perfectly, incontrovertibly, puzzlingly true.